jellydn/learn-tdd-with-katas/README.md

   <img src="https://img.shields.io/badge/node-%3E%3D14.0.0-blue.svg" />
 </p>

-tdd-demo is a monorepo set up using [Turbo](https://turborepo.org/) and [pnpm](https://pnpm.io/).
+TDD-demo is a monorepo set up using [Turbo](https://turborepo.org/) and [pnpm](https://pnpm.io/).
 The API is built with [Moleculer](https://moleculer.services/docs/0.14/), a fast, modern, and powerful microservices framework for Node.js.
 The data is managed through [TypeORM](https://typeorm.io/), a powerful ORM for TypeScript and JavaScript that supports PostgreSQL among other databases.
 The tests are run with [vitest](https://vitest.dev/), a fast and native ESM test runner.

+This repository is a hands-on resource for learning and practicing Test-Driven Development (TDD) with a set of kata exercises such as the String Calculator, FizzBuzz, and Roman Numerals.

 [![IT Man - Mastering Test-Driven Development: A Comprehensive Walkthrough For Developer [Vietnamese]](https://i.ytimg.com/vi/w0EgJ7SW48o/hqdefault.jpg)](https://www.youtube.com/watch?v=w0EgJ7SW48o)